Code-Institute-Submissions/flask-training-calendar/README.md

 On the home page information is displayed relating to the planned workouts for the current day.
-If there are no workouts planned for the current day the homepage will instead display motivational messages.
+If there are no workouts planned for the current day the homepage will instead display random motivational messages.
 If an unregistered user visits the site the home screen will display options for logging in or registering.

 A user is required to have an account to access all features of the site.
-For the purposes of viewing/testing the site I have created the following dummy accounts that make use of the sites features, please use them or create your own account to access the site:
+For the purposes of viewing/testing the site I have created the following dummy accounts that make use of the site's features, please use them or create your own account to access the site, where you can also follow these accounts:

 * Account 1
     * **username:** Daniel Tibor